 If you do not have the proper knowledge for your marijuana DIY- Do-It-Yourself project, this is a recipe for disaster.
 And it is possibly destroying your home.
-However, Gram marijuana shatter Cost is very easy to make with simple preparation and precaution.
+However, Gram marijuana shatter Cost is straightforward to make with simple preparation and precaution.
 This guide will cover everything from choosing the right cannabis strain that produces high THC levels.
 And step by step methods of how to make it.

 This guide does not teach you how to grow medical marijuana.
 It teaches you the best time to make shatter at the right time of harvesting your marijuana.
 If this is the first time increasing or making solvent-less hash at home, I recommend visiting an experienced Cannabis growers forum.
 ICMag is the best at guiding you through these threads: “A Beginner’s Guide to Growing Medical Marijuana Indoors” and “How to Make Hash.”

 The main ingredient needed for making marijuana oil is Rosin Tech or Pure BHO.
 This solvent-less hash can cost anywhere from $30-$50 per gram.
 This depends on the quality product you want and where to purchase it.
 It also depends on where you live in the United States.
 Rosin Tech uses a hair straightener to extract trichomes from buds/leaves.
 After which, it is purified by heat or alcohol.
 This will be discussed further in this guide.

 Step 1: Prepare Your Plant Material For Extraction.